What Do We Expect From Our President?

 Never before has a chief executive so impulsively used a device to intentionally antagonize more than half the population of this country and the international community.
 Nor has he even considered apologizing for his actions.
-At no point, has Drumpf considered restraint in relation to his new position as President.
+At no point, has Trump considered restraint in relation to his new position as President.

 When this country was divided during the Civil War, it took an extraordinary man to unite it again.
-Drumpf appears to be oblivious to the current divide.
+Trump appears to be oblivious to the current divide.
 He continues to tweets one inflammatory statement after the last.
 Plus, there’s no good reason for it.
 Whether he’s tweeting about the numbers from his inauguration or how the cast of Saturday Night Live is being mean to him is unprecedented.

 His behavior is unbecoming of his office.

-Drumpf can’t understand that words matter and that the impulsiveness he demonstrates in his personal life reflects how people see him as President.
+Trump can’t understand that words matter and that the impulsiveness he demonstrates in his personal life reflects how people see him as President.

 We expect to see our President in control of himself.
 If he cannot show command over his impulses, how can we expect him to manage this country, leave alone represent this country abroad?

 In the book, Think and Grow Rich, by Napoleon Hill, the author talks about “mastermind” groups.
 They are a group of people who are subject matter experts and personal models who can be called upon for self-improvement.
 Some of these people don’t physically exist.
 They are role models the individual has studied.